Time travel: Science fiction

 Mr. and Mrs. Fezziwig dance in a vision shown to Scrooge by the Ghost of Christmas Past.

 Charles Dickens's A Christmas Carol (1843) has early depictions of mystical time travel in both directions, as the protagonist, Ebenezer Scrooge, is transported to Christmases past and future.
 Other stories employ the same template, where a character naturally goes to sleep, and upon waking up finds themself in a different time.
 A clearer example of backward time travel is found in the 1861 book Paris avant les hommes (Paris before Men) by the French botanist and geologist Pierre Boitard, published posthumously.
 In this story, the protagonist is transported to the prehistoric past by the magic of a "lame demon" (a French pun on Boitard's name), where he encounters a Plesiosaur and an apelike ancestor and is able to interact with ancient creatures.
 Edward Everett Hale's "Hands Off" (1881) tells the story of an unnamed being, possibly the soul of a person who has recently died, who interferes with ancient Egyptian history by preventing Joseph's enslavement.
 This may have been the first story to feature an alternate history created as a result of time travel.

+In the manga and anime Doraemon, a cat robot was sent from 22nd century future to 20th century past to help the main protagonist Nobita Nobi.

 Early time machines

-One of the first stories to feature time travel by means of a machine is "The Clock that Went Backward" by Edward Page Mitchell, which appeared in the New York Sun in 1881.
+One of the first stories to feature time travel by means of a machine is "The Clock That Went Backward" by Edward Page Mitchell, which appeared in the New York Sun in 1881.
 However, the mechanism borders on fantasy.
 An unusual clock, when wound, runs backwards and transports people nearby back in time.
 The author does not explain the origin or properties of the clock.
 Enrique Gaspar y Rimbau's El Anacronópete (1887) may have been the first story to feature a vessel engineered to travel through time.
-Andrew Sawyer has commented that the story "does seem to be the first literary description of a time machine noted so far", adding that "Edward Page Mitchell's story The Clock That Went Backward (1881) is usually described as the first time-machine story, but I'm not sure that a clock quite counts".
+Andrew Sawyer has commented that the story "does seem to be the first literary description of a time machine noted so far", adding that "Edward Page Mitchell's story 'The Clock That Went Backward' (1881) is usually described as the first time-machine story, but I'm not sure that a clock quite counts".
 H. G. Wells' The Time Machine (1895) popularized the concept of time travel by mechanical means.